R00tkitSMM/R00tkitSMM.github.io/_posts/2024-04-01-explitingwind32k.markdown

 I'm republishing the exploit here.

 steps:
+the code is heavly documented.
 * Implement a PEB callback function for hooking.
 * trigger a vulnerability by creating a specific window to execute the vulnerable function.
 * Within the PEB callback, substitute a fake object with NtUserDefSetText in the Desktop heap.
-* Create a fake object with a saved exit buffer (0x0c0c0c0c) and a pointer to tagWND.
+* Create a fake object with buffer (0x0c0c0c0c) and a pointer to tagWND.
 * Repeat this process until bServerSideWindowProc is set.

 Referenaces